pitastrudl/globalid-website/README.md

   - Automate S3, Cloudfront, Route 53 creation with custom policies
 - Decrease caching TTL on HTML files in CloudFront, so users get the most fresh version of the website
 - Disable compression on non-compressible files (tar,zips etc)
+- Use GitHub OIDC for setting up AWS credentials in the Github Actions

 ### Git/Deployments

 - Add linting job and code scanning to GH Actions
 - Use conventional commits
-- Add releases on builds from main
+- Add releases on builds from main branch
-- For better security posture, custom scripts could be developed for CloudFront invalidations instead of using GH premade Actions
+- For better security posture, custom scripts could be developed for CloudFront invalidations and AWS credentials setup instead of using GH premade Actions
 - Make deployments only on merged PRs and protect the main branch
 - If ingress data would be a concern, s3 sync could be done with an --update switch.